 2. Ask Employees to Learn More

 Is there an Account Manager who also wants to dabble in Digital Marketing?
-Get them discounts on popular marketplaces for online courses such as Skillshare.com, Code Academy, Coursera, Lynda.com and more.
+Get discounts on popular marketplaces for online courses such as Skillshare.com, Code Academy, Coursera, Lynda.com, and more.
 Some of them are subscription-based while you have the option to buy individual courses too.
-This will keep your team on toes because they know that you would not discourage if they happen to show interest in other areas of the work.
+This will keep your team on their toes because they know that you would not discourage if they happen to show interest in other areas of the work.

 You will get diversified skill sets along with passionate employees who are geared up and equally grateful to you for the opportunity that you have presented them which most employees would not do.
 As a business, you stand to gain the loyalty of such employees, you are also additionally rewarded with employees who can assist you with different perspectives; thanks to their newfound knowledge in related areas.